jundalisay/superblist/content/en/bio/principles/part-02/chapter-03.md

 --- | ---
 Aethereal | The Nature of each crop, farmer, landlord, pests, etc.
-Spacetime | The location and era or time period of the farm Electromagnetism | The sun, lighting, and electric fields that are applied onto the farm Transformative | The changes caused by the previous layers to the farm Material | The chemicals and elements and other effects existing or produced in the farm
+Spacetime | The location and era or time period of the farm Radiant | The sun, lighting, and electric fields that are applied onto the farm Transformative | The changes caused by the previous layers to the farm Material | The chemicals and elements and other effects existing or produced in the farm